abdullah-radwan/CameraMFD/README.md

 The compiled version should appear in Modules/Plugin folder.

 ## About
-Special thanks to [Face](https://www.orbiter-forum.com/members/face.267/) for the camera control logic, and [Gattispilot](https://www.orbiter-forum.com/members/gattispilot.29/) for testing the MFD.
+Special thanks to [Face](https://www.orbiter-forum.com/members/face.267/) for the camera control logic, and [Gattispilot](https://www.orbiter-forum.com/members/gattispilot.29/) and [BenSisko](https://www.orbiter-forum.com/members/bensisko.191/) for testing the MFD.

 Any suggestions, bugs and contributes are welcomed.